 While away an hour or three with your lover in the Giardino Giusti, once the garden of a Renaissance family, full of tall cypresses and creeping roses.
 The panoramic view from the top of the hill is of a sea of terracotta-tiled roofs, Venetian walls and ancient church spires.
 Tranquil and serene, this is truly a place for romantic trysts and daydreams.

 The riverside promenade offers views of Verona, the beautiful villas rising and curving along the river.
-The church bells in Verona peal like a symphony and old men with flat cloth caps hunch over their market stalls in the Piazza delle Erbe.
+The church bells in Verona peal like a symphony and old men with flat cloth caps hunch over their market stalls in the Piazza Delle Erbe.

 In the old streets, the architecture is everything from pre-Roman onwards.
-In the summer the incredible Verona opera festival takes place inside the massive Arena di Verona, the first-century Roman amphitheater that dominates the Piazza Bra.
+In the summer the incredible Verona opera festival takes place inside the massive Arena di Verona, the first-century Roman amphitheatre that dominates the Piazza Bra.
 The audience members on the stone terraces light candles at sunset, in anticipation of the magnificent stage sets and music.

 On every street of Verona, your eyes will be caught by a feature in carved stone, a mysterious archway, a wooden doorway on which peeling paint is as full of beauty and romance as you could wish.
 You’ll find yourself seduced by Verona.